pathfinder-for-autonomous-navigation/Documentation/source/ground/Recieving_Downlinks.rst

 #.
 Read the most recent unread email received from the Iridium email account.

-    * If the most recent unread email is identified as a downlink from a satellite radio, the server uses `parses <https://pan-software.readthedocs.io/en/latest/ground/Recieving_Downlinks.html#downlink-parser>`_ the information stored in the email attachment containing statefield data and returns a statefield report.
+    * If the most recent unread email is identified as a downlink from a satellite radio, the server `parses <https://pan-software.readthedocs.io/en/latest/ground/Recieving_Downlinks.html#downlink-parser>`_ the information stored in the email attachment containing statefield data and returns a statefield report.
 A statefield report is a JSON object that holds statefield names, the updated values of each statefield, and the time at which the report was recieved.

     * If the most recent unread email is identified as a confirmation that a radio has received an uplink, the server will record that an uplink confirmation was just received and return None.